euske/planpathplat/README.md

 starting point and ending point in the block coordinates.
-The planner has to know in advance the speed of the character in question and its jump impulse, as well as the gravity acceleration, so that it can know where it The macro-level planner doesn't take care of an actual trajectory of characters.
+The planner has to know in advance the speed of the character in question and its jump impulse, as well as the gravity acceleration, so that it can know where it will exactly land.
+The macro-level planner doesn't take care of an actual trajectory of characters.

 Landing Prediction